digitaltrails/ddcutil-service/README.md

 # ddcutil-service
 A D-Bus ddcutil service for control of DDC Monitors/VDUs

-This code is a work in progress, it is possibly buggy and the API may change when the requirements are better understood.
+The aim of this service is to make it easier to create widgets and apps for **ddcutil**.
+The service's client interface is now quite stable, but there may be some additions or tweaks if new requirements are discovered.

+The service is written in C.  It has very few dependencies (glib and libddcutil) and is consequently quite easy to build.
 Once built, running the executable should make a ddcutil service available on the D-Bus Session-Bus.

 Testing using the d-feet D-Bus interactive GUI:
 1. start d-feet;